arickert/thedigradio/_posts/2018-06-20-david-harvey-on-capital.md

 Thanks to Verso.
-Check out Mistaken Identity: Race and Class in the Age of Trump by Asad Haider versobooks.com/books/2716-mistaken-identity
+Check out [Mistaken Identity: Race and Class in the Age of Trump by Asad Haider](versobooks.com/books/2716-mistaken-identity)

-Register for the Socialism 2018 conference (July 5-8, Chicago!) at socialismconference.org
+Register for the Socialism 2018 conference (July 5-8, Chicago!) at [socialismconference.org](socialismconference.org)

-And support this podcast with $$ and access our weekly newsletter at [patreon.com/thedig](http://www.patreon.com/TheDig)
+And support this podcast with $ and access our weekly newsletter at [patreon.com/thedig](http://www.patreon.com/TheDig)